NU-iz-da-fam/CoherentGit/AdvancedGit.md

         git reset --hard <commit-before-rebase>
         ```

-- Notes: Git reflog is your safety net when things go wrong in Git which helps to list out all the commit even they are not visible in git history.
+- **Notes**: Git reflog is your safety net when things go wrong in Git which helps to list out all the commit even they are not visible in git history.
 Git reflog needs to cooperate with other commands to be effective.